EricSpencer00/COMP330Group5/UseCaseNarratives/Manager (Account Modification).md

 Essential

 **Preconditions:**
 Manager knows who the User is; if they don’t, they can search them up by ID.
-Information must be in correct syntax
+Information must be in correct syntax.
+Manager must be logged into System

 **Postconditions:**
 A User’s data is changed